KageKaz/shupedia/content/Math/Statistics/block design.md

-> [!info] ensures that the control and treatment groups have the same percentage of a certain block/demographic
+> [!definition] ensures that the control and treatment groups have the same percentage of a certain block/demographic